rory-oconnell/3D3_Computer_Networks/README.md

 - In the terminal window, run the MERCURY_Client.py file using the command: python MERCURY_Client.py

 - Input your message to be sent to the server.
+Note that if you input a message that is over 1000 characters in length, message will be rejected and the user will be reprompted to enter a message.
+This is a security feature to prevent bad actors from flooding the server storage with a single message.

 - Press enter, you should get a message in the terminal window indicating that your message has been encrypted, received, and stored successfully.